NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Semantic annotations enable the creation of what are called *triples*, that are 3-part statements conforming to the W3C recommended *RDF data model* (learn more: <https://www.w3.org/TR/rdf11-primer/>).

-A *triple* is composed of three parts: a **subject**, a **predicate** (**object property** or **datatype property**), and an **object**.
+A *triple* is composed of three parts: a **subject**, a **predicate** (that can be an **object property** or **datatype property**), and an **object**.

 ```
 [subject] [predicate] [object]
 ```

 These components are analogous to parts of a sentence: the **subject** and **object** can be thought of as nouns in the sentence and the **predicate** (object property or datatype property) is akin to a verb or relationship that connects the **subject** and **object**.
-The semantic triple expresses a statement about the associated resource, that is generally the **subject**.
+The semantic triple expresses a statement about the associated resource, that is the **subject**.

 There are (perhaps unfortunately) several other ways that the components of an RDF statement are sometimes described.
 One popular "synonymy" for **subject-predicate-object** is **resource-property-value**, i.e. the subject is referred to as the **resource**, the predicate a **property**, and the object a **value**.
-This can be confusing, since the usual definition of a *resource* is any identifiable 'thing' or object, especially one assigned a URI; and by this definition, *resources* can and often do occur in all three components of a triple.
+This can be confusing, since the usual definition of a *resource* in the context of the World Wide Web is any identifiable 'thing' or object, especially one assigned a URI; and by this definition, *resources* can and often do occur in all three components of a triple.
 But thinking of a triple as a *resource-property-value* does provide an indication of the directionality of the semantics of an RDF statement.
-This latter terminology is also somewhat similar to how analogous components are named in JSON-LD.
+This latter terminology is also similar to how analogous components are named in JSON-LD.
 Note that JSON-LD is closely compatible with RDF, and one format can often be readily translated to the other (although there are some exceptions).

 Semantic annotations added to an EML document can be extracted and processed into a semantic web format, such as RDF/XML.
 These "semantic" statements, i.e. RDF triples, are interpretable by any machines that can process the W3C standard of RDF.
-Those RDF statements contribute to the Semantic Web.
+Those RDF statements collectively constitute the Semantic Web.

 <a name="uris"></a>